- Invitation letter

 The personal identity number (henkilötunnus/ sosiaaliturvatunnus/henkilönumero) is used for identification purposes, for example in banks, hospitals and the registers of different authorities.

 On the basis of registration, a foreigner is given the same kind of personal identity number as a Finnish citizen has.
-After you have applied the personal identity number, you will get it from the In To Finland service in Helsinki or from Local Register office (Helsinki service point only), or, if you have applied it with the first residence permit, you will have it in the residence permit card.
+After you have applied the personal identity number, you will get it from the International House Helsinki or from Local Register office (Helsinki service point only), or, if you have applied it with the first residence permit, you will have it in the residence permit card.
 Remember to take with you your passport and the original employment contract.

 A foreigner residing in Finland for less than a year may also obtain a personal identity number if he needs it, for example, for his work.
 However, no municipality of residence is registered for him in Finland and therefore he does not necessarily have the same rights as persons who reside in Finland permanently.